RimTouny/Phishing-Attack-Detection-using-Machine-Learning/README.md

 ## Binary-class classification problem
-Task is to classify the email dataset into two classes: Spam / Not Spam.
+Task is to classify the likelihood of a URL: Phishing , Benign.

 ### Independent Variables:
-   +	57 Features related to word frequencies, character frequencies, and capital run lengths.
+ The independent variables in the provided dataset can be categorized into three groups:
+   + Length and Count Features:These include measures related to the length and count of different components in a URL, such as domain length, URL length, count of digits, letters, path components, and various symbols.

+   + Boolean Features:These features are binary indicators, representing the presence or absence of certain characteristics in a URL, such as whether it contains an IP address (ip), has redirection (redirection), uses IPv notation (ipv), is a shortened URL (short), is encoded (is_encoded), or has a suspicious top-level domain (sus).

+   + Calculation-Based Features:These features involve calculated values based on the URL, including a malicious probability score (malicious_probability), entropy of characters (entropy), and a ratio of special characters and digits to the total characters in the URL (ratio).

 ### Target variable:
-   +	'Target' indicating the classification into two classes.
+   +	'Label' indicating the classification into two classes: 1 (Phishing) / 0 (Benign)

 ## **Key Tasks Undertaken**